 (X) Development Site is located in a census tract where the percentage of adults age 25 and older with an Associate's Degree or higher is 27% or higher as tabulated by the most recent American Community Survey 5-year Estimate.
 (1 point)

-(XI) Development Site is within 1 mile of an indoor recreation facility available to the public.
+(XI) Development Site is within 2 miles of an indoor recreation facility available to the public.
 Examples include, but are not limited to, a gym, health club, a bowling alley, a theater, or a municipal or county community center.
+A facility that is primarily a restaurant or bar with recreational facilities is not eligible.
 (1 point)

-(XII) Development Site is within 1 mile of an outdoor, dedicated, and permanent recreation facility available to the public.
+(XII) Development Site is within 2 miles of an outdoor, dedicated, and permanent recreation facility available to the public.
 Examples include, but are not limited to, swimming pools or splash pads, tennis courts, golf courses, softball fields, or basketball courts.
 (1 point)

-(XIII) Development Site is within 1 mile of community, civic or service organizations that provide regular and recurring substantive services, beyond exclusively congregational or member-affiliated activities, available to the entire community (this could include religious organizations or organizations like the Kiwanis or Rotary Club as long as they make services available without regard to affiliation or membership).
+(XIII) Development Site is within 2 miles of community, civic or service organizations that provide regular and recurring substantive services, beyond exclusively congregational or member-affiliated activities, available to the entire community (this could include religious organizations or organizations like the Kiwanis or Rotary Club as long as they make services available without regard to affiliation or membership).
 (1 point)

 (XIV) Development Site is in the current service area of Meals on Wheels or similar nonprofit service that provides regular visits and meals to individuals in their homes.
 (1 point)

-(XV) Development Site is located in the attendance zone of a general enrollment public school rated A or B by TEA for the past academic year.
+(XV) Development Site is located in the attendance zone of a general enrollment public school rated A or B by TEA for the most recently available rating.
 (1 point)

-(ii) For Developments located in a Rural Area and any Application qualifying under the USDA set- aside, an Application may qualify to receive points through a combination of requirements in subclauses (I) through (XIV) of this clause.
+(ii) For Developments located in a Rural Area and any Application qualifying under the USDA set- aside, an Application may qualify to receive points through a combination of requirements in subclauses (I) - (XIV) of this clause.

-(I) The Development Site is located within 4 miles of a full-service grocery store.
+(I) The Development Site is located within 5 miles of a full-service grocery store.
 A full service grocery store is a store of sufficient size and volume to provide for the needs of the surrounding neighborhood including the proposed Development; and the space of the store is dedicated primarily to offering a wide variety of fresh, frozen, canned and prepared foods, including but not limited to a variety of fresh meats, poultry, and seafood; a wide selection of fresh produce including a selection of different fruits and vegetables; a selection of baked goods and a wide array of dairy products including cheeses, and a wide variety of household goods, paper goods and toiletry items.
 (1 point)